1.1 Once upon a time—but not anymore

 Add these up and…

-Writing is a hell of a lot more fun for an awful lot more people than it used to be.
+Writing is so much more fun for so many more people than it used to be.

 Now what about this site?
-It’s part of that positive trajectory.
+It’s very much part of the positive trajectory we’re witnessing in the writing community.

 But it’s not comprehensive.
-I’m not a writing teacher or any kind of how-to guru.
-It’s just about one thing I discovered want to share.
+I’m not a writing teacher, I’m only telling you about one thing I discovered.

 And it…